xanderfrangos/crushee/README.md

 ## Usage

 - Download or clone
-- Additionally, download the [Crushee server](https://github.com/xanderfrangos/crushee-server) to the *crushee-server* folder.
-The Crushee server runs along side the Electron app at startup.
+- If you're using the git CLI, run *git submodule update --init* to set up the crushee-server submodule.
 - Run *npm install* in both the root folder and *crushee-server*.
-- If you're missing any image libraries (depending on your OS), get those and re-run *npm install* as needed
+- If you're missing any image libraries (depending on your OS), get those and re-run *npm install* as needed.
+- Include the Node binary for your OS to the crushee-server directory.
-- Run *npm start*
+- Run *npm start*.